thwill1000/mmbasic-gamemite/README.md

 ##

-The GameMite design, gerbers, firmware and MMBasic program suite are distributed for free but if you enjoy it then perhaps you would like to buy me a coffee?
+The Game★Mite design, gerbers, firmware and MMBasic program suite are distributed for free but if you enjoy it then perhaps you would like to buy me a coffee?

 <a href="https://www.buymeacoffee.com/thwill"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="width:217px;"></a>